JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	title="test2"
 	url="https://upload.wikimedia.org/wikipedia/commons/7/75/AMH-7014-KB_Peeling_cinnamon_on_Ceylon.jpg">

-The tight restrictions of the Dutch on cinnamon production and export made it the only real monopoly on Sri Lanka in the early modern period.
+The restrictions of the Dutch on cinnamon production and export made it the only real monopoly on Sri Lanka in the early modern period.
 Smuggling was severely punished.
-In 1704, Bengal traders were allowed to export small amounts of cinnamon, which would not affect the monopoly of the Dutch East India Company (VOC).
-In the 1720s, export restrictions were loosened for several products, but not cinnamon.[^ref10]
+In 1704, Bengal traders were allowed to export small amounts of cinnamon, which would not affect the monopoly of the Dutch East India Company (VOC) too much.
+In the 1720s, export restrictions were loosened for several products, but not cinnamon.[^ref10] The tight grip of the Dutch was also felt i

 Biblical connotations
 	Duke (J.A.)
 2008